 Skip to Content

-We are currently recruiting mid-life women (40-65yrs) living on the North Shore of Auckland who routinely exclude bread in their diet, to take part in this research.
 The study is nicknamed the WOMBI study which is short for women, bread and iodine.

 New Zealand has low levels of iodine in the soil which adversely affects the iodine content of the local food supply and predisposes the population to iodine deficiency.
 An adequate daily intake of iodine from the diet is essential for the optimal function of the thyroid gland to synthesize thyroid hormones.